Ryan4Reed/cambrilearn/data_prep/data_prep.md

 - The second type of issue we see wrt date issues is that there is at times a significant gap between the specified loss_date and the date_received.
 This likely contributes to the payout distribution per account.
 As sush:
     - We will engineer a feature indicating the average time (in days) between these two dates.
     - We will exclude entries that have any of the above issues in our calculations.
+    - If all entries for a paricular account have loss_date as NaN we will set the diff to -1 so that the algorithms can handle it (NaN not supported for all models).

 Special note wrt the effect of payout amount on distribution
 - It is highly likely that the amount to be paid out has an effect on the payout distribution.
 Larger amounts take longer to process.
 But unfortunately we have not been given payout amount information (`mean_account_arpc`, `median_account_arpc`) for all the account we need to predict.
 As such we need to create a seperate prediction model to determine those amounts.
 Should we use the output of that model as input to this model?